 To learn more about Percussion Ensemble, please visit HERE

-Not everyone knows what winterguard is all about, but Innovation Montessori Ocoee is working hard to put the activity on the map.
-Winterguard is much like your traditional color guard that performs in the fall with the high school band at halftime of football games.
-Winterguard just takes the performance indoors (occasionally outdoors) and performs to recorded music instead of the live band.
-The IMO Winterguard is comprised of an extremely talented group of students.
+Winterguard is much like your traditional color guard that performs in the fall with marching bands at halftime - we just take the performance indoors and perform to recorded music.
+The IMO Winterguard is comprised of students in middle and high school.
 The group learns dance, movement, and a variety of equipment including flags.
 Each season, winterguard learns a different routine with unique costumes and props.
-This season, will be a part of the FFCC (Florida Federation of Colorguards Circuit).
-Participation includes performances across Central Florida.

 - Meets: Thursdays 3:30PM to 5:30PM

 - Open to students in grades 5th through 9th.
 Some dance experience is suggested, but not required

 - Fee: $325 (rehearsal clothing and cost of trip to finals in Daytona is not included)